MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 # [Visual Studio for Mac](#tab/macos)

-Follow these steps for the linker to remove `UIWebView` references
+Follow these steps for the linker to remove `UIWebView` references:

 1. **Open iOS project options** &ndash; Right-click your iOS project and choose **Options**.
 1. **Navigate to the iOS Build section** &ndash; Select the **iOS Build** section.